ValachPatrik/Structured-Query-Verbalization-with-Large-Language-Models/README.md

 Progress is saved after the translation.

 ## Evaluation
-We used 4 different evaluating methods and selected the best one to filter out to only correct results that can be used to train LLMs.
+To find the best filtering metric for incorrect translations of the data, 4 different evaluating methods were tested, we selected the best one with a threshold that automatically filters out all incorrect translations.\
+The conclusion on how we decided on the final metric has been based on a smaller subset of manual evaluations.

 Progress is saved after each evaluation, and the user is prompted if he wants to rerun it.

 ### Manual Evaluation
-A manual evaluation is created to judge other evaluations to be able to tell 100% how our metrics perform.
-We did the first 40 examples.
-The user is asked if two sentences are semantically the same and thus can be used to train LLMs.
+A manual evaluation was conducted on the same data as the automated evaluation methods.\
+40 pairs of sentences were checked for symantic equivalence.\
+These true/false results could then be used as the ground truth to evaluate the automated methods.\
 The verdict is that about ~75% are correct from all the translations.
 Now, we need a way to filter the false ones automatically.

 <img src="https://github.com/ValachPatrik/dataengineering/assets/82080194/69ef1ad9-fb95-48f3-b093-7e44b71411ea" alt="image" width="300"/>

 ### LLM comparison - Failed Evaluation
-The same logic as in manual evaluation is used, but now it's automated using LLM to scale.
+Automated asking LLM to compare the semantic difference for a true/false matrix.\
-The prompt template is generated automatically and then requires the user to compare the two to train llama to determine if two sentences have the same semantic meaning.
+The prompt template is generated automatically and then requires the user to compare the two questions to train llama to determine if two sentences have the same semantic meaning.
 After that, the dataset and translations can be compared using this approach.

 Unfortunately, the LLM comparison does not succeed in correctly comparing the sentences.
-Even though it gains a 0.6 F1 score, there are too many false negatives; thus, we observed it actually flagging only 33% correctly.
+Even though it gains a 0.6 F1 score, there are too many false negatives; thus, we observed it actually flagging only 33% of pairs correctly.
 This is a far cry from the 75% we determined by manual.

 <img src="https://github.com/ValachPatrik/dataengineering/assets/82080194/65fdd856-e0e2-4416-8544-7d888d119f00" alt="image" width="362"/>
 <img src="https://github.com/ValachPatrik/dataengineering/assets/82080194/86e6510d-5c5c-418e-aa9a-76e87b29c541" alt="image" width="300"/>